Call for a Higher Standard of Government Service

 I would like to extend my gratitude to everyone who offers their time for public service.
 Our government, and our community, relies on people to step up and participate.
 These are important roles and I think we need to appoint the best available candidates.
 And I want to be clear that I’m grateful to all candidates, even those that I don’t think are the best candidate.

 Skipping the Interview

-At a special Public Safety Committee meeting on August 8, the committee passed a resolution to appoint a new County Coroner.
+At a special Public Safety Committee meeting on August 8, 2018 the committee passed a resolution to appoint an interim County Coroner.
 Supervisor Peter Cipkowski urged the committee to interview the candidates, but several members of the committee stressed that they were already familiar with one of the candidates.
 But knowing someone is not the same as knowing that someone is the best candidate.
 After 5 or 10 minutes of discussion, the decision was made.
 Minutes later, the resolution came before the full board.
 There was no discussion, just a roll call vote, and the resolution passed—appointing a coroner with no professional medical experience.

 This nominee has been absent or late a third of the time over the last year.
 That gives me pause.

 The August Coroner appointment wasn’t the first time I saw a rushed appointment process.
 At the March County Government Committee, there was a last minute proposal to appoint a member to the Planning Board.
 At the meeting, I was told the appointment is time sensitive because the Planning Board was having trouble getting a quorum.
 With no time to research, I voted in favor because I understand that the planning board is integral to the proper functioning of business and of development.
 However, upon further research, I found that the nominee had been absent or late one-third of the meetings over the prior year—according to the official minutes.
 I didn’t feel confident that this appointment is the proper solution to our quorum problem and that full board, I voted no.

 The resolution passed by one vote.
 Watch the Planning Board appointment debate.